vincenting/captcha/README.md

 # Captcha

-> Your captcha image generator server in Go.
+> Your captcha image generator server in Go for Chinese customers.